kiransingh99/project-trubisky/README.md

 | **D12**          | *Micro SD Module* **DO**  |
 | **D13**          | *Micro SD Module* **CLK** |

-Note that this diagram does not include the onboard power supply.
+Note that this diagram does not include the on-board power supply.

-The offboard system has a Molex connector, which allows control of the system within the ball.
+The off-board system has a Molex connector, which allows control of the system within the ball.
 The connections are as folows:

 | #  | Colour |  Connection on-board  |         Connection          |            Function           |
 |----|--------|-----------------------|-----------------------------|-------------------------------|